 You’ve probably heard the words equities, fixed income, hedge funds, private equity, or alternative assets.
 You may even know that each one is a separate category of assets.
 But what do these words really mean?
 And when building diversified portfolios, why do we categorize them differently as asset classes?

-An asset class is simply a group of securities that have similar risk and return characteristics.
+An asset class is, essentially, a group of securities that have similar risk and return characteristics.
 When we talk about traditional assets, we’re referring to equities (stocks), fixed income (bonds), and cash.
 Hedge funds, private equity, real estate, and more recently, cryptocurrencies fall under non-traditional assets or alternative assets.

-For example, the rental property that you own would be considered an alternative asset — or more specifically a real estate asset.
-The American dollars you bought as a Canadian citizen would be considered a cash asset.
-Those Apple stocks you want to buy would be considered an equity asset.
+For example, the rental property you own is an alternative asset — specifically a real estate asset.
+As a Canadian citizen, the American dollars you bought are a cash asset.
+Finally, those Apple stocks you want to buy are equity assets.

 Traditional Asset Class Categories